prajjwol1/automation-assignment/README.md

 5. Saves it as a `.py` file
 6. Reads test data from CSV
 7. Opens the CodeChef IDE
-8. Executes the Python function with different test inputs 10.
-Collects output, status, time, memory usage, and pass or fail
+8. Executes the Python function with different test inputs.
+9. Collects output, status, time, memory usage, and pass or fail
-9. Generates an HTML automation report
+10. Generates an HTML automation report

 Why MockGPT:
 Real ChatGPT uses heavy bot detection and automation guards.
 It repeatedly showed a loading overlay, so automation was not reliable.
 A static MockGPT solved this by returning a consistent output.

+How does this work?
+In this task, the project uses Selenium WebDriver with DriverManager to open a local static ChatGPT page (ChatGPTMockPage), sends a prompt to generate Python code, and stores the script.
+The code is pasted into CodeChef IDE (CodeChefIDEPage) and executed with test data read from a CSV (CSVDataReader).
+For each test case, the output, execution time, memory usage, and pass/fail status are recorded.
+Finally, HTMLReportGenerator creates an HTML report summarizing all test results.

 # Assignment 2 -- TestNG Integration and Data Provider
-What TestNG added: Parameterization through `@DataProvider` this helped us to achieve:
+TestNG added: Parameterization through `@DataProvider` and this helped us to achieve:
 -  Cleaner test structure
 -  Reusable setup and teardown
 -  Better reporting Ability to scale more test cases Support for parallel execution Automatic TestNG HTML report generation

+How does this work?
+This task extends task from assignment 1 by using TestNG to automate multiple test cases.
+CSV data is provided through a @DataProvider, and each row runs as a separate test in @Test while outputs, time, memory, and status are collected in Result objects.
+TestNG manages the test flow, and the HTML report is generated after all tests, making the process fully parameterized and scalable.

-Benefits I observed:
+Benefits I observed using testng
 Scaling test cases is very easy and integration becomes smooth Test reports generate without extra effort and aslo we have clear control over execution order

 # Assignment 3 -- JDBC, POJO, and CSV
 Steps implemented: